 Occupying the mid-century building that once housed a Ford dealership on Fernandina Beach’s South Eighth Street, Mocama Beer Company is putting the finishing touches on its modern, well-appointed taproom.
 Slated to open as early as this month (fingers crossed), their gorgeous, cavernous brewhouse is already producing beer for distribution.
 And some rather exceptional liquid it is!

-We met up with Hamp Tanner, Derek Rimes, JT Murrett, and Simon Muldoon; four of the men behind the soon-to-open brewery to find out just what makes the latest entrant into Northeast Florida’s thriving craft beer scene so unique.
+We met up with Hamp Tanner, Derek Imes, JT Murrett, and Simon Muldoon; four of the men behind the soon-to-open brewery to find out just what makes the latest entrant into Northeast Florida’s thriving craft beer scene so unique.